High-Risk Life Insurance: Is It for Me?

 What is high-risk life insurance?

-High-risk life insurance refers to policies for people living with lifestyle risks or medical risks and, as a result, have a higher-than-average risk of passing away prematurely and triggering early payouts.
+High-risk life insurance is any policy that covers a high-risk person who has a higher-than-average risk of passing away prematurely and triggering an early payout.

 Lifestyle risks include:

-- Engaging in thrill-seeking activities like skydiving or motorcycle racing
+- Thrill-seeking activities like skydiving or motorcycle racing

-- Having unhealthy lifestyle habits like smoking, excessive drinking, or drug abuse
+- Unhealthy habits like smoking, excessive drinking, or drug abuse

 How much high-risk life insurance costs in Canada